 A good bedtime routine is key when it comes to preparing the body and mind for a restful night’s sleep.
 While we snooze, our body rests and repairs, allowing us to wake up feeling refreshed and ready to take on the day.
 But, how many of us actually have a bedtime routine as an adult, and even more so, how many of us actually stick to it?

 If you struggle to fall asleep when your head hits the pillow, the first thing you should do is look at how you’re spending the hours before bed.
 Did you have your last cup of coffee too late in the day?
 Are you spending too much of the evening in front of the television?
-To help you create a bedtime routine that works for you, we spoke to sleep experts who revealed how to switch off properly, fall asleep faster and get a better night's sleep.
+To help you create a bedtime routine that works for you, we spoke to sleep experts who revealed how to switch off properly, fall asleep faster by improving sleep hygiene and get a better night's sleep.

+“Creating a bedtime routine puts your body in a relaxed state and is the perfect opportunity to slow down and create rituals that help you unwind,” says Deborah Szebeko from Sound Asleep Club (opens in new tab).
 Going on social media right before bedtime prevents you from doing this and is a big no-no, according to Szebeko.
 “It can send our brains whirling and [negatively] impact our emotions.
 If you’re using a screen, ensure you have it set to night mode where the screen brightness is on low.”

 Similarly, hypnotherapist Lorraine McReight (opens in new tab), believes that it’s essential to switch off your electronics in the evening and allow your body and mind to prepare for sleep.
 An hour before Lorraine goes to bed, she switches off her devices and avoids TV thrillers or documentaries late in the evening.
 “They stimulate the mind and are not conducive to a good night’s sleep,” McReight says.

-2. Stay away from caffeine
+2. Stay away from caffeine after midday

 For most of us, an afternoon cup of coffee can be the fuel we need to keep going through the rest of the day.
 However, having a caffeinated drink near bedtime can make it difficult to fall asleep.
 Chris Dreyfus-Gibson, a sleep expert at Zentrify (opens in new tab), says caffeine can greatly impact our sleep quality.

 “Caffeine acts as an adenosine receptor antagonist.
 Adenosine is a substance in your body that promotes sleepiness and so the caffeine will block the adenosine receptor, which will keep you from feeling sleepy,” Dreyfus-Gibson says.
 Caffeine also causes our bodies to produce more adrenaline, giving us a burst of energy that can leave us struggling to sleep.